giulioprinaricotti/botpress-dandelion/README.md

 # botpress-dandelion

 Unofficial Botpress module for Dandelion (http://dandelion.eu).
-This module lets you use analyze incoming messages to your bot by processing the text through Dandelion powerful API
+This module lets you analyze incoming messages by processing the text through Dandelion powerful API.
-At the moment it only extracts Entities from messages but future
+At the moment it only extracts Entities from messages.
+See the Contribution section if you want to see more features!

 ## Installation